China started controlling the World Health Organization more than ten years ago. It was bad, but COVID-19 made it much worse.

 In previous years, Chan and China had maneuvered to exclude Taiwan from the WHA meetings where the most important decisions were taken.
 Chan also made several crucial appointments, and several of her appointees maintains their positions today.

-In 2017, Ghebreyesus was elected, once again, by a coalition where China had a key role.
-Not only Ethiopia has close ties with China, but Ghebreyesus showed immediately his true colors by appointing the former dictator of Zimbabwe, Robert Mugabe (1924–2019), as WHO Goodwill Ambassador.
+In 2017, Tedros was elected, once again, by a coalition where China had a key role.
+Not only Ethiopia has close ties with China, but Tedros showed immediately his true colors by appointing the former dictator of Zimbabwe, Robert Mugabe (1924–2019), as WHO Goodwill Ambassador.
 Zimbabwe is one of the countries in the world with closest ties to China, but many regarded Mugabe as a criminal responsible of horrible human rights abuses.
-The international outcry finally persuaded Ghebreyesus to withdraw his controversial appointment.
+The international outcry finally persuaded Tedros to withdraw his controversial appointment.

-Ghebreyesus’ praise of China and President Xi Jinping has been consistently extravagant and embarrassing.
-As late as January 28, 2020, Ghebreyesus was meeting Xi Jinping and praising “the advantages of the Chinese model” in terms of “effectiveness, speed” and, yes, “transparency.”
+Tedros’ praise of China and President Xi Jinping has been consistently extravagant and embarrassing.
+As late as January 28, 2020, Tedros was meeting Xi Jinping and praising “the advantages of the Chinese model” in terms of “effectiveness, speed” and, yes, “transparency.”

 The virus, WHO, and China